StarbeamOne/blog.starbeam.one/content/article/2023/10/October-2023-Status-Update.md

 New accounts will also be prompted.

 This was a much larger story than anticipated.
-As it does involve security it did take extra time.
-We also now have better integration with our support channels, with our Crisp Chat window in particular, which requires an email address.
+As it does involve security, it did take extra time.
+We also now have better integration with our support channels, with our Crisp Chat window in particular, which requires an email address for full functionality.

 ### Beta II Gift: Extra Capacity!